 This goes to show the important role payment aggregators will play in the future of eCommerce.

-Most businesses are attracted to third party payment aggregators because of their innovative payment products.
+Most businesses are attracted to third party PAs because of their innovative payment products.
 Moreover, they have user-friendly features like seamless onboarding, a dashboard and reliable customer support.

 Most of them charge low Transaction Discount Rate (TDR), annual fee and charging setup.
 In fact, there are some third party payment aggregators that are even more budget-friendly.
 For instance, Cashfree charges zero setup fees or annual maintenance charges (AMC).

 Related Read: Payment gateway charges India: Busting the free payment gateway myth

 These payment aggregators have high set-up costs and are harder to integrate.
 Their payment modes are not comprehensive.
 Moreover, reporting and analytics features are not present.

 They are not suitable for startups and small businesses as they can prove to be expensive initially.
 Usually, large enterprises that want to work with multiple service providers use bank payment aggregators.

 Related Read: Multiple Payment Gateways: Guide for 2021

 Now that we have covered the types of PAs, next move on to the next topic.